Phoebe Dynevor: Beginnings (2009–2019)

-Breakthrough (2020–present)
+Breakthrough and work on film (2020–present)

 In 2019, Dynevor was cast as Daphne Bridgerton, the lead character in the first season of the Shonda Rhimes-produced Netflix period drama Bridgerton based on the Regency romance novel The Duke and I, which premiered in December 2020.
 She reprised her role in the show's second season in 2022 as part of the supporting cast, now as Daphne Basset following the character's marriage.
 Dynevor confirmed in January 2023 that she would not appear in season 3, but left the door open for a future return.

 Dynevor made her feature film debut as the ceramicist Clarice Cliff in the 2021 biographical film The Colour Room, directed by Claire McCarthy for Sky Cinema.
 In April 2022, Dynevor guest starred as a fictional version of herself in an episode of the British Call My Agent! remake, titled Ten Percent on Amazon Prime.
 In January 2023, Dynevor starred in the Netflix biographical film Bank of Dave alongside Rory Kinnear, and opposite Alden Ehrenreich in the thriller film Fair Play, which opened at the Sundance Film Festival to critical acclaim.

 Upcoming projects

 Dynevor is set to star in the Sony Pictures thriller film I Heart Murder directed by Matt Spicer.
-In addition, Dynevor will executive produce and star in a film adaptation of the Jonathan Stroud novel The Outlaws Scarlett and Browne, and a television adaptation of Naoise Dolan's novel Exciting Times for Amazon Prime.
-She also has upcoming roles in the romantic comedy The Threesome opposite Logan Lerman, the spy thriller Inheritance with Rhys Ifans, and the psychological thriller Wichita Libra.
+In addition, Dynevor will executive produce and star in a film adaptation of the Jonathan Stroud novel The Outlaws Scarlett and Browne, and a television adaptation of Naoise Dolan's novel Exciting Times, both for Amazon Prime Video.
+She also has upcoming roles in the spy thriller Inheritance with Rhys Ifans, the psychological thriller Wichita Libra, Tommy Wirkola's shark thriller Shiver with Djimon Hounsou, and the family thriller Anniversary.
+She was originally attached to star in the romantic comedy The Threesome opposite Logan Lerman, but the roles were recast. and joined as Daphne du Maurier in Richard Eyre's The Housekeeper.